 IP phones, for example, require real-time data delivery and are highly latency-sensitive.
 However, IP communication is being layered onto a switch fabric designed for near-time data delivery with an emphasis on delivering an increasing amount of bandwidth.

 Given the technology available at the time, VLAN solutions were introduced to virtually segment the network.
 However, the local area network has become incredibly complex, difficult to manage, and costly.

 Today, new switch innovations are available, and VLANs may no longer be the most effective strategy.
 NVT Phybridge switch innovations allow organizations to create a physically separate network for various IP devices and applications.
-Organizations can leverage any new or existing infrastructure to create a physically separate, robust, and secure PoE backbone for any smart device.
+Organizations can leverage any new or existing infrastructure to create a physically separate, robust, and secure Power over Ethernet backbone for any smart device.
 Additionally, these networks can be centrally converged using a single wire in a highly controlled manner.
 We have helped many organizations leverage their existing point-to-point network topologies to achieve the same five 9’s of reliability that was experienced with analog systems.